Most drivers would never drink and drive, yet many push through when their eyelids begin to droop—despite the action being just as perilous.

 Despite the fact that the majority of motorists view drowsy driving as a serious or somewhat serious threat to their safety (87.9 percent) and an unacceptable behavior (95.2 percent), 3 in 10 admit to driving when they were so tired that they had a hard time keeping their eyes open.

 Even if you’re feeling chipper when you start out, monitor your behavior and energy as you drive.
 Are you yawning, nodding off, or having trouble keeping your head up?
 Maybe you’re drifting in and out of your lane, missing signals, or having trouble maintaining a consistent speed.
 These are signs that you’re tired and at risk.

 3. Check your medications.

 Medications, both prescription and over-the-counter, can contribute to drowsiness.
 Not sure if driving is contraindicated?
-Use a tool like Roadwise RX to look up any medications you take and their possible effects on driving.
+Ask your doctor or pharmacist about any medications you take and their possible effects on driving.
 Something as common as your daily allergy medication can impair your ability to drive.

 4. Plan ahead.